mohandeveloper2020/es6/README.md

 ## Array iteration (looping)

-A more concise syntax has been introduced for iteration through arrays and other iterable objects. ([MDN Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of))
+A more concise syntax has been introduced for iteration through arrays and other iterable objects. ()

 ```js
 var arr = [1, 2, 3];